The Riyria Chronicles

 The Riyria Chronicles is a series of high fantasy novels by Michael J. Sullivan, published since 2013 by Orbit Books.
-The series consists of five books, in order of publication: The Crown Tower, The Rose and the Thorn, The Death of Dulgath, The Disappearance of Winter’s Daughter and Drumindor (not yet written).
+The series consists of five books, in order of publication: The Crown Tower, The Rose and the Thorn, The Death of Dulgath, The Disappearance of Winter's Daughter and Drumindor.
 They are prequels to Sullivan's Riyria Revelations series.

 Books

 The series The Riyria Revelations and its prequels, The Riyria Chronicles, can be read in chronological order or order of publication.
 The author has recommended reading in publication order as listed below.